libxsmm/libxsmm/documentation/libxsmm_tune.md

 The maximum of the given threshold and the largest requested specialization refines the value of the threshold.
 Please note that explicitly JIT'ting and executing a kernel is possible and independent of the threshold.
 If a problem-size is below the threshold, dispatching the code requires to figure out whether a specialized routine exists or not.

-For statically generated code, the suported precision can be selected:
+For statically generated code, the precision can be selected:

 ```bash
 make PRECISION=2